Types of Websites: Guide to Website Categories

 17. Web Applications

-Web applications are interactive software programs accessed and operated through a web browser.
-They provide users with functionalities similar to traditional desktop applications.
+- Web applications are interactive software programs accessed and operated through a web browser, providing users with functionalities similar to traditional desktop applications.

 18. Web Services